dafny-lang/dafny/docs/DafnyRef/Types.md

 Pre v4.0, a function is `ghost` by default, and cannot be called from non-ghost code.
 To make it non-ghost, replace the keyword `function` with the two keywords "`function method`".
-From v4.0 on, a function is non-ghost by default and needs the `ghost` keyword to make it ghost.
+From v4.0 on, a function is non-ghost by default.
+To make it ghost, replace the keyword `function` with the two keywords "`ghost function`".
 (See the [/functionSyntax option](#sec-function-syntax) for a description of the migration path for this change in behavior.}